MohcineProject/r-seau-de-p-tri/README.md

 1 : add transition
 ```
 To add a transition, a user can type "1".
 An isolated transition is then added.
 The transitions are stored
-in a ArrayList, the user can access them using indexes
-starting from 1 (not 0).
-If removed a transition (as we are
+in a ArrayList, the user can access them using indexes starting from 1 (not 0).
+If he removed a transition (as we are
-going to see next) the order of the transitions on the
-right of the list is going to decrease by one.
+going to see next) the order of the transitions on the right of the removed one is going to decrease by one.
 After adding a transition he will receive the following message :

 ```
 Transition added
 ```
-This message ensures the actions was executed.
+This message ensures the action was executed.

 ```
 2 : show transitions